When to use these real estate email templates

 Hi [Name],

-Based on what you told me about [area / budget / style / timing], I pulled together a few listings that look closest to what you want.
+Based on what you told me about [area / budget / style / timing], here are a few listings that look closest to what you want.

 Best,